owncast/owncast/README.md

 The frontend is the web interface that includes the player, chat, embed components, and other UI.

-1. This project lives in the `web` directory.
+1. This project lives in the `internal/web` directory.
 1. Run `npm install` to install the Javascript dependencies.
 1. Run `npm run dev`